kesiev/stampadia/docs/CODEX.md

 - Class
   - **The Dwarf**: A strong fighter trained on swinging a huge war hammer.
 It's equipped with a war hammer, leather armor, and a Mead item.
   - **The Ranger**: An archer that learns from the beasts.
 It's equipped with a bow and a Focus item.
   - **The Rogue**: An agile thief that tricks enemies.
-It's equipped with a lazzo, a throwing knife, and a Frag bomb item.
+It's equipped with a lasso, a throwing knife, and a Frag bomb item.
   - **The Warrior**: A balanced fighter who prefers melee attacks.
 It's equipped with a short sword, warrior boots, a small flask of cure, a throwing knife, and a Resurrection item.
   - **The Wizard**: A powerful mage that fights from the distance.
 It's equipped with lightning spells, a teleport spell, a magic shield, a healing spell, and a Fireball item.